-An

 "Unrealized Gain/Loss" report

 shows the cost basis details of each stock still owned as of the end of the year.
-Details of each lot should be compared to the bivio report to make sure they agree.
+Details of each lot of every stock should be compared to the bivio report to make sure they agree.

-Slide 68

-Since the club had sold the rest of their FB stock after the withdrawal.
-The cost basis details for each lot of it had to be compared against those details on a "Realized Gain/Loss" report.
+Since the club had sold the rest of their Meta stock after the withdrawal.

+The cost basis details for each lot had to be compared against those details on a "Realized Gain/Loss" report.

 They would not show on an "Unrealized Gain/Loss" report run at the end of the year.
-Slide 69